jmgurvitch/art-of-data/designing_studies.md

 ## Sampling Methodology
 1. What does it mean for a sample to be "good"?

+   A good sample should be a representative subset of the population we are interested in studying and be influenced by minimal external factors.

 2. What is the difference between **probability** and **nonprobability** sampling?

+   Probability sampling means that every member of the target population has a known chance of being included in the sample.
+In non-probability sampling, the sample is selected based on non-random criteria, and not every member of the population has a chance of being included.

 3. Give two examples of nonprobability sampling.
 What biases might these methods be prone to?

+   - An example of convenience sampling would be using student volunteers known to the researcher.
+Researchers can send the survey to students belonging to a particular school, college, or university, and act as a sample.
+   - The researcher chooses the sample based on who they think would be appropriate for the study.
+This is used primarily when there is a limited number of people that have expertise in the area being researched, or when the interest of the research is on a specific field or a small group.

 4. Give two examples of probability sampling.
 What biases might these methods be prone to?

 ## Practice
 Choose one of the following situations: